thinkful-ei-cheetah/nick-bookmarks-app/README.md

 ### Known Issues
 * Tabbing and selecting elements via Enter key resets focus to beginning of parent element
+* Entering an incorret URL does not notify of correct prompt to use.
+This is mainly due to relying on built-in html input types for form validation.

 ### Future Features
 * Add star icons in place of text in 'Rating'